chenlab-uva/InteractiveRelatednessPlots/README.md

 # Interactive Visualization of Relatedness from KING

-This repository is for the interactive plots from KING.
+This repository is for the interactive visualization of relatedness from KING.
 We use HapMap (https://www.dropbox.com/s/3dgjlmdc9b1tigq/HapMap.zip?dl=0) as the example dataset.<br/>

 Use curl to download the example dataset.

 ```{bash}
 curl https://www.dropbox.com/s/3dgjlmdc9b1tigq/HapMap.zip?dl=0 -O -J -L
 ```